-To turn the Panic Alarm feature on or off, press and hold the PANIC button on the RKE transmitter for at least one second and release.
-When the Panic Alarm is on, the headlights will turn on, the park lights will flash, the horn will pulse on and off, and the interior lights will turn on.
-The Panic Alarm will stay on for three minutes unless you turn it off by either pressing the PANIC button a second time or drive the vehicle at a speed of 15 mph (24 km/h) or greater.
+To turn the Panic Alarm feature on or off, push and hold the PANIC button on the RKE transmitter for at least one second and release.
+When the Panic Alarm is activated, the turn signals will flash, the horn will pulse on and off, and the interior lights will turn on.

+The Panic Alarm will stay on for three minutes unless you turn it off by either pushing the PANIC button a second time or drive the vehicle at a speed of 15 MPH (24 km/h) or greater.

-- The interior lights will turn off if you cycle the ignition switch to the ACC or ON/RUN position while the Panic Alarm is activated.
+- The interior lights will turn off if you place the ignition in the ACC or ON/RUN position while the Panic Alarm is activated.
 However, the exterior lights and horn will remain on. - You may need to be less than 35 ft (11 m) from the vehicle when using the RKE transmitter to turn off the Panic Alarm due to the radio frequency noises emitted by the system.